bacanu/about/recruiters_readme.md

 Thanks for actually looking into my github profile.
 Because I receive a lot of offers that require experience in domains in which I have none or am not interested, I've made a list of technologies that you can search.

 If the technology has a ~~strikethrough~~ it means I have no experience AND I am not interested.
-If the technology has no "decoration", it means I am interested AND I have sufficient experience (at least 3 years)
+If the technology is *italicized* it means I am interest BUT I do not have a lot of experience (< 3 years) If the technology has no "decoration", it means I am interested AND I have sufficient experience (at least 3 years)

 #### Interested and have experience: